 A basic Linux-based software appliance[6] (TESLA) was made available to pilot participants to facilitate the activation of monitoring and data transfer.
 The system can be easily deployed as a bootable CD or VMware image, and is fully IPv6 enabled.
 A version of the system was used in the past for multicast and testing on the RMDCN.

 The appliance has been used by most pilot participants to enable basic SmokePing monitoring.
 It also includes a rudimentary file transfer application based on FTP of synthetically generated data files.
-However, this is intended only as a proof-of-concept, and sites are encouraged to build a data transfer mechanism which more closely reflects the volume and type of data which they normally exchange.
+However, this is intended only as a proof-of-concept, and sites are encouraged to build a data transfer mechanism that more closely reflects the volume and type of data which they normally exchange.
 As agreed in the IPv6 Initiative plan, sites will establish bilateral data transfer agreements with other pilot participants, so there is no requirement for all sites to use the same technology or methodology.

 Current Status